How to Choose the Right Scale for a Custom Statue

 Scale is not just height in centimeters.
 It is how big the statue feels in real life.

-A 45 cm statue feels like art.
+A 45 cm statue feels like Collectable.

 A 120 cm figure feels like a presence.